internetarchive/dweb-mirror/INSTALLATION-osx-dev.md

 ## Installation

-At the moment this is one set for developing, or use, later I'll split it when its more stable.

 ### 1. Prelim - getting your machine ready.

 You will need git, node, npm, yarn, which may or may not be already installed.